Loans For People On Benefits

-We understand how frustrating it can be to apply for loans when you’re receiving benefits and don't know where to turn.
-To help point potential borrowers in the right direction, we’ve compiled this short guide to loans for people on benefits which addresses some of the key questions that applicants may have.
+We understand how frustrating it can be to apply for loans when you are receiving benefits and don't know where to turn.
+To help point potential borrowers in the right direction, we have compiled this short guide to loans for people on benefits which addresses some of the key questions that applicants may have.

-The good news is that in some circumstance’s lenders are willing to accept certain benefits as a form of regular income.
-This means that many people who are in receipt of benefits may in fact be eligible for a loan dependent on a number of additional personal factors.
+The good news is that in some circumstances there is a selection of lenders who are willing to consider certain benefits as a form of regular income.
+This means that many people who are in receipt of benefit payments may in fact be eligible for a loan depending on a number of additional personal circumstances.
 Applicants in receipt of long-term benefits such as Disability Living Allowance are likely to be considered for different kinds of loans than those on short term or temporary benefits and different lenders will cater for these distinct kinds of borrowing.

 There are also some benefits that lenders are less likely to consider when determining if your regular income meets their criteria.
 Whilst this will vary from lender to lender, commonly excluded benefits include: